gzalo/gzalo.com/content/articles/sdl.en.md

 		cerr << "Error creating video surface" << endl;
 		return -1;
 	}</code></pre>
-	We try to create a 256x256 pixel window, with 32 bit depth of color and no hardware acceleration. if it fails, we write an error message.</p>
+	We try to create a 256x256 pixel window, with 32 bit depth of color and no hardware acceleration. if it fails, we write an error message.
 <p><pre><code>	SDL_WM_SetCaption("Font Editor",NULL);</code></pre>
-We change the title of the window.</p>
+We change the title of the window.

 <p><pre><code>
 	bool quit=false;
 	int pressedButton = 0;
-	</code></pre>We declare two vaiables, one bool that will indicate if the program is still running and other one that indicates if any mouse button is down (0=none, 1=left, 2=right).</p>
+	</code></pre>We declare two vaiables, one bool that will indicate if the program is still running and other one that indicates if any mouse button is down (0=none, 1=left, 2=right).
 <p><pre><code>
 	while(!quit){
-</code></pre>While the window is still open, we keep doing the main loop.</p>
+</code></pre>While the window is still open, we keep doing the main loop.
 	<p><pre><code>
 		SDL_Event event;
 		while(SDL_PollEvent(&event)){
-		</code></pre>While there are available events, we process them.</p>
+		</code></pre>While there are available events, we process them.
 			<p><pre><code>
 			if(event.type == SDL_QUIT)
 				quit = true;
-			</code></pre>If the X of the window got pressed we proceed to quit in the next frame, by setting the variable "quit" to true.</p>
+			</code></pre>If the X of the window got pressed we proceed to quit in the next frame, by setting the variable "quit" to true.

 			<p><pre><code>
 			if(event.type == SDL_MOUSEBUTTONDOWN){